ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

 ## Issuer Configuration {#public-issuer-configuration}

-Issuers are configured with Private and Public Key pairs, each denoted skI and pkI, respectively, used to produce tokens.
-Each key pair SHALL be generated securely, for example as specified in FIPS 186-5 {{?DSS=DOI.10.6028/NIST.FIPS.186-5}}.
+Issuers are configured with Issuer Private and Public Keys, each denoted skI and pkI, respectively, used to produce tokens.
+Each key SHALL be generated securely, for example as specified in FIPS 186-5 {{?DSS=DOI.10.6028/NIST.FIPS.186-5}}.
-These key pairs MUST NOT be reused in other protocols.
+These keys MUST NOT be reused in other protocols.

-The key identifier for a keypair (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo (SPKI) object carrying pkI.
+The key identifier for an Issuer Private and Public Key (skI, pkI), denoted `token_key_id`, is computed as SHA256(encoded_key), where encoded_key is a DER-encoded SubjectPublicKeyInfo (SPKI) object carrying pkI.
 The SPKI object MUST use the RSASSA-PSS OID {{!RFC5756}}, which specifies the hash algorithm and salt size.
 The salt size MUST match the output size of the hash function associated with